60+ Online Gambling Statistics (2026): Worldwide Data

 Online Gambling Market Size By Country

-Take a quick look at Top Gambling Markets in Europe:
+Take a quick look at the Top Gambling Markets in Europe:

 CountryTotal Gambling Revenue (USD)Online Gambling Revenue (USD)